 This paints a picture of what is truly important.
 More than beauty, it is sacrificial kindness, of which Jesus is the best example.
 The picture of kindness is uttering, “Father, forgive them, for they know not what they do” even as He hung on the cross at the hands of the very same people He prayed for (Luke 23:34, ESV).
 The picture of kindness is the Savior of the world kneeling to wash the feet of His disciples, giving us the perfect picture of a servant’s heart (John 13).
 The picture of kindness is recognizing that it is a kind heart that is important, more than any physical beauty.

-In Ember, it is my hope to draw attention to this kind of kindness.
+In Ashes, it is my hope to draw attention to this kind of kindness.
 To reinforce that showing kindness even to those who hurt you is far more important than catching anyone’s eye because you happen to have a pretty face.
 Ember’s character continues the illustration of kindness.
 Her character is one in which the special characteristic is “the hidden person of the heart with the imperishable beauty of a gentle and quiet spirit, which in God’s sight is very precious.”
 (1 Peter 3:4, ESV) Because why choose the temporary dazzle of a ball when you can have the eternal reward of pursuing and emulating God’s kindness?

 What to Expect